Laragear/MailLoginDemo/README.md

 ### Specifying the guard

-By default, is uses the application default guard.
+By default, is uses the application default guard, which in most _vanilla_ Laravel applications is `web`.
 You may want to change the default guard in the configuration, or change it at runtime using `guard()`:

 ```php
 use Laragear\MailLogin\Facades\MailLogin;